okekejus/API-Logs/README.md

 - Run Date

 Outputs are fed into PowerBI using the Azure Blob connection, and then concatenated into one cohesive dataset for reporting purposes.
+The Facebook interaction is a work in progress - additional verification is required before scope access can be granted.
+I am currently working on acquiring said verification for my workplace.

 # Google Analytics
 Google Analytics is a very popular web analytics service offered by Google.
 It is used to track/report website and mobile app traffic and events.
 There are reporting options available within Google Analytics, but the storage options are restricted to a 12 month period (anything older is deleted).
 As a result, there was a need for automated extraction and storage of data before its deletion.